ncharanaraj/little-media/README.md

 - Integrated the MovieDB API database to provide real-time updates on the latest movies and TV shows available.

 ### 🪶 Features
+- trending content, movie and TV show listings, a search function, single content cards, genre categorization, a carousel for easy browsing, modal content displays, and pagination for seamless navigation.

 ### 💻 Developed with